 Community Supported Agriculture is a method of marketing produce in which members subscribe to a farm on a weekly, monthly or annual basis and in return receive a box of fresh produce throughout the growing season.
-This method of marketing is growing in popularity across the U.S. as consumer interest rises in local food.
 The CSA model ensures income for the farmer and provides a reliable food supply to consumers.
 There are a number of resources for farmers on how to design a Community Supported Agriculture (CSA) program.

 Portland Area CSA Coalition - This site is intended as a resource for people looking to join a CSA farm, a place for growers to find ideas for improving their farms.
 The Portland Area Community Supported Agriculture Coalition started as a small group of CSA farmers getting together to provide mutual support, tour each others farms and share potluck meals in the off season.